Enki--/pbvinge.com/src/content/books/627/rhetoric-and-reality-in-air-warfare.md

   - **Blue Books**: Sir Arthur Harris's internal Bomber Command documents rating German cities by industrial importance [151].
 - **Notable Figures/Terms Introduced**: Gen. Ira Eaker, Sir Arthur Tedder, Sir Dudley Pound, Sir John Dill, Reichsmarschall Hermann Goring, Gen. James Doolittle, Gen. Douglas MacArthur, Gen. Curtis LeMay, Gen. Mark Clark, Solly Zuckerman.

+### Conclusion

+#### Main Arguments

+1. **Two core ideas have driven strategic bombing since its origins—and they've proven remarkably sticky.**
+   - First, belief in the bomber's "moral" (psychological) shock: that terror and disruption from the air would break civilian will.
+   - Second, belief that modern, interdependent economies are brittle "fabrics" whose key nodes can be struck to cause systemic collapse.

+   Both ideas took shape quickly during WWI and have persisted despite contrary evidence. (pp. 289–290)

+2. **Doctrine emerged early from WWI experience and rhetoric, not measured results.**

+   The 1917 Smuts Report catalyzed British reorganization and encouraged long‑range bombing ideas.
+Figures such as Trenchard emphasized "moral effects," while thinkers the chapter labels "Tivertonian" argued for striking industrial bottlenecks.
+By 1917–18, the core logic of 20th‑century strategic bombing was already in place. (pp. 289–291)

+3. **Interwar U.S. airmen codified the "industrial fabric theory" and precision‑bombing ideal—but its assumptions were shaky.**

+   They assumed they could identify decisive nodes, reach them, and hit them precisely; they also assumed enemy societies were fragile.
+All of these would prove problematic. (pp. 291–292)

+4. **WWII performance forced constant adaptation and revealed limits.**

+   Weather, defenses, and target‑finding difficulties undercut precision; British planners oscillated between morale bombing and economic targets (Harris vs. Portal), while Americans pursued bottlenecks (e.g., oil) but often conducted area attacks.
+In Europe, bombing did not vindicate its most ardent advocates. (pp. 292–294)

+5. **After 1945, autonomy and nuclear deterrence entrenched overclaiming.**

+   U.S. airmen emphasized strategic bombardment—now nuclear‑armed—as the rationale for an independent service and budgets, which discouraged sober analysis of how bombing translated into political outcomes. (pp. 293–294)

+6. **Limited wars (Korea, Vietnam) exposed mismatches between theory and reality.**

+   Korea saw "air pressure" campaigns (cities, power plants, dams) with ambiguous coercive payoff; Vietnam's Rolling Thunder dropped 6,162,000 tons of bombs—more than the Allies in all of WWII—yet failed to compel capitulation.
+Later Linebacker campaigns succeeded under different conditions (conventional battles, changed stakes), often misread as proof that "more bombing earlier" would have won. (pp. 294–299)

+7. **Two hard lessons: enemies are resilient; and politics constrains war.**

+   Societies disperse, repair, adapt, and endure; publics and leaders can tolerate high costs, and many wars are fought under legal/ethical limits that preclude the "instant, unconstrained" strike favored by airmen. (pp. 299–300)

+8. **Today's precision era inherits yesterday's assumptions.**

+   Claims of a "revolution" (Gulf War, Bosnia, Kosovo) reprise earlier hopes of finding an Achilles' heel.
+Tools changed; foundational ideas changed little.
+Understanding the social, political, and bureaucratic forces that produced those ideas is essential to making wise choices now. (pp. 300–301)

+---

+#### Main Supporting Points & Evidence (by Era)

+**WWI & Interwar Foundations**
+- German raids on Britain spurred the 1917 Smuts Report and institutional change; Trenchard's postwar rhetoric emphasized "moral effects," shaping RAF identity even while capabilities lagged. (pp. 289–290)
+- The RAF entered the 1930s with institutional security but unclear concepts; prohibitions on bombing civilians and operational challenges were downplayed. (p.
+290)
+- U.S. airmen's precision doctrine assumed accurate identification and destruction of key nodes—assumptions that would falter against weather, defenses, and fog of war. (pp. 291–292)

+**WWII Practice**
+- British planners shifted between morale and economic targeting; Harris favored city attacks to cause disruption and demoralization, while Portal pushed oil. (pp. 292–293)
+- Americans prioritized bottlenecks (notably oil) but, frustrated by weather and war length, broadened attacks to include cities while still claiming "precision." (p.
+292)
+- Bottom line: strategic bombing did not decisively validate its strongest prewar claims. (p.
+293)

+**Early Cold War & Korea**
+- Postwar debate encouraged overclaiming; atomic weapons became rhetorical shortcuts to deterrence without clarifying how bombing forced surrender. (pp. 293–294)
+- In Korea, FEAF's "air pressure" targeted hydroelectric plants (≈90% destroyed in a week) and cities (e.g., Pyongyang) yet coercive impact remained unclear; the Toksan dam was repaired in 13 days. (pp. 295–296)
+- USAF doctrine (Manual 1‑8, 1954) restated interwar logic and wasn't revised until 1965, reflecting doctrinal inertia. (pp. 296–297)

+**Vietnam**
+- Rolling Thunder expanded from 94 to 242 targets; by 1967 most industrial capacity was destroyed, yet no capitulation followed. (p.
+298)
+- Structural insulation (economy/geography), evacuations, and external support (USSR/China) blunted interdiction and coercion. (p.
+298)
+- Linebacker I/II (1972) worked in a different strategic context (conventional offensives; Hanoi ready to achieve political aims), often misread as proof that earlier "unleashed" bombing would have won. (pp. 298–299)

+**Enduring Lessons**
+- Most wars impose political/legal limits; publics remain uneasy with unconstrained bombing even in "good wars." (p.
+299)
+- Post‑Vietnam introspection (e.g., Clodfelter) stressed the gap between lethality and political effectiveness; nevertheless, late‑20th‑century air operations revived old claims under the banner of precision. (pp. 300–301)

+---

+#### Selected Direct Quotes (with Page Numbers)

+- "The overwhelming power of bombers … would prove overwhelming to human nerves." (p.
+289)
+- "Modern societies were complex and interdependent … vulnerable to the kinds of pressures bombers could impose." (p.
+289)
+- "Most of the key ideas … were … articulated by 1917–18." (p.
+289)
+- Trenchard emphasized the "'moral'—including indirect—effects of aerial bombing." (p.
+289)
+- The "industrial fabric theory" assumed pulling a key thread could "unravel the entire fabric." (p.
+291)
+- "Both the British and the Americans had overestimated bombers' ability to penetrate enemy defenses … [and] to find and hit specific targets." (p.
+291)
+- "In Europe, strategic bombing did not prove the case of its most outspoken advocates." (p.
+293)
+- Atomic weapons made the airplane "the greatest offensive weapon of all times." (p.
+293)
+- FEAF's Korea report: "Because FEAF provided UN ground forces lavish close air support in Korea is no reason to assume this condition will exist in future wars." (p.
+296)
+- "The USAF dropped some 6,162,000 tons of bombs—vastly more than … in all of World War II." (p.
+298)
+- There is "no evidence that … 1965, instead of 1967, would have produced better results." (p.
+298)
+- "The underlying philosophy and central implementing ideas of strategic bombing have changed remarkably little." (p.
+300)
+- "These ideas are neither self‑evident nor the inevitable consequences of aircraft …" (p.
+301)

+---

+#### Implications the Author Wants You to Take Away

+- **Beware technological determinism.** The persistence of bombing concepts reflects social and bureaucratic forces as much as machines. (pp. 300–301)
+- **Tie air campaigns to political outcomes.** Firepower and precision are not ends in themselves; they must serve coercive or war‑termination strategies grounded in how adversaries actually make decisions. (pp. 299–301)
+- **Expect resilience and friction.** Enemies disperse, repair, and adapt; civilians acclimate or lack leverage to force policy change; and political/ethical limits will usually constrain "ideal" air plans. (pp. 299–300)
+- **Interrogate inherited ideas.** Because the "foundations" have changed little since 1917–18, modern precision theories should be tested against evidence—not assumptions. (pp. 300–301)

+---

+#### One‑Paragraph Summary

+From its birth in WWI, strategic bombing has been animated by two ideas—that shock from the air breaks morale and that striking key economic nodes collapses modern societies.
+Interwar rhetoric and institutional interests hardened these beliefs before they were truly tested.
+WWII revealed serious limits; postwar nuclear deterrence entrenched overclaiming; and limited wars in Korea and Vietnam showed how resilience, dispersion, and politics frustrate coercion from the air.
+Precision strike keeps the debate alive, but the chapter contends the ideas behind bombing—not just the tools—must be re‑examined in light of history's mixed results. (pp. 289–301)

 ## 🥰 Who Would Like it?

 - This book is highly suitable for students of **history**, particularly those focusing on **military history**, **air power theory**, and **strategic studies** [159].